Glossary of Registration Terms

 - This error is displayed when a course for which you are attempting to register has reached its maximum capacity.
 Students may acquire special permission (virtual registration override) from the instructor in order to enroll in these courses.

-- Students who decide NOT to complete the current term after it has begun may withdraw from school by completing an official withdrawal through the dean for the Office of Student Affairs.
+- Students who decide NOT to complete the current term after it has begun may withdraw from school by completing an official withdrawal through the dean for the Office of Student Services.
 Students might be eligible for a partial refund of tuition and fees and housing and meal ticket depending upon when the withdrawal is processed.
 Students may not process a complete withdrawal online.
-If the class is the student's only class, he or she must process a complete withdrawal from Adams State through the Office of Student Affairs, RH 234 or the associate provost for graduate studies if a graduate student.
+If the class is the student's only class, he or she must process a complete withdrawal from Adams State through the Office of Student Services, RH 234 or the associate provost for graduate studies if a graduate student.

 - Complete withdrawals may be processed via telephone by contacting Adams State at 719.587.7221 prior to the beginning of the summer semester.